 Projects were evaluated for their effective and innovative use of galvanizing in architecture and civil engineering, as well as the functionality and aesthetics of the structure.
 Special attention was also given to demonstration of the contribution of galvanizing to sustainable construction.
 The entrant’s approach towards galvanizing and its incorporation in the design stages was also considered important.

-In addition, the judges have identified four Highly Commended and the highest placed projects from each participating association have been identified as Shortlisted projects and are included in this booklet.
+In addition, the judges have identified two Highly Commended and the highest placed projects from each participating association have been identified as Shortlisted projects.

 They are excellent examples of the growing use of galvanizing in architecture and civil engineering across the world.
 We hope that they will serve as an inspiration to others.